Difference Between File and Folder

 Parameter of ComparisonFileFolder

-DefinitionIt is a collection of linked information and data which is stored in a secondary storage device.It is basically a container that carries and organizes files and adds them under a common heading.
+DefinitionIt collects linked information and data stored in a secondary storage device.A container carries and organizes files and adds them under a common heading.

 ExtensionsIt can have extensions.It cannot have extensions.

 ContainerA file is not a container.
-It cannot hold or contain any other files or folders.A folder is a container that can contain any number of folders or files.
+It cannot hold or contain any other files or folders.A folder is a container containing any number of folders or files.

-Supported operationsThe operations that a file supports are open, modify, save, print, rename and email the file content.The operations that a folder supports are share, rename, move and delete.
+Supported operationsThe operations that a file supports are opening, modifying, saving, printing, renaming and emailing the file content.The operations that a folder supports are share, rename, move and delete.

 SharingFiles are restricted from being shared on the network by itself.Folders are allowed to be shared on the network.